-It’s universally known that working and kissing buttons are indicative of a bespoke suit.
+It’s universally known that working and kissing buttons (buttons on suit jacket or blazer sleeves) are indicative of a bespoke suit.
 That said, how many times have you asked yourself: what exactly are they for?
 The answer, as always, has its origin in the past.

 History of buttons on suit sleeves